 It is easy to get infection onto your face.
 More so if you use a facial massager or derma roller where your skin is supposed to be perfectly clean and sterile.

 How To Kill Bacteria While Washing

 Hanging the towels outdoors in direct sunlight for a couple of hours is best, if you have a balcony or garden.
-Have you noticed how nice do the towels smell when they dry in fresh air?
+Have you noticed how nice do the towels smell when they are left to dry in fresh air?
 The sun’s ultraviolet rays act as a natural disinfectant, they are as effective as bleach or clorox but more natural and safer.